awsa2ron/amazon-kinesis-video-streams-producer-app/README.md

 License

-This library is licensed under the Apache 2.0 License.
+This solution is licensed under the MIT License.
+See the LICENSE file.